dmbarbour/glas/docs/GlasCLI.md

 # Glas Command Line Interface

-The glas command line interface supports one primary operation:
+The primary operation for the glas command line interface is to run an application:

-        glas --run ModuleRef Args To App
+        glas --run ModuleName Args To App

 This combines with a lightweight syntactic sugar: